-Open Door Grant Program (SB 2524)
+Open Door Grant Program (Senate Bill [SB] 2524)

-SB 2524 amended s.
-1009.895, F.S., to modify the Open Door Grant Program, which provides funds to support student completion of short-term, high-demand credit and non-credit CTE programs at FCS institutions and school district career centers.
+SB 2524 amended section (s.)
+1009.895, Florida Statutes (F.S.), to modify the Open Door Grant Program, which provides funds to support student completion of short-term, high-demand credit and non-credit CTE programs at school district career centers.
 Specifically, SB 2524:

-- Extended eligibility for Open Door funds to school districts without a career center that offer eligible integrated education and training programs; - Removed completion of a Free Application for Federal Student Aid (FAFSA) as a requirement for student eligibility; and - Allowed institutions to use Open Door funds to cover the student portion of the Student Investment approach.
+- Extended eligibility for Open Door funds to school districts without a career center that offer eligible integrated education and training programs; - Removed completion of a Free Application for Federal Student Aid as a requirement for student eligibility; and - Allowed institutions to use Open Door funds to cover the student portion of the Student Investment approach

-The bill takes effect on July 1, 2022.
-FDOE has begun rule development to align Rule 6A-20.045, F.A.C., Open Door Grant Program, with the new provisions in SB 2524.
-A rule workshop is scheduled for June 22, 2022, at 3:00 p.m.
-EST. Those who would like to participate can do so by registering at https://register.gotowebinar.com/register/1537495910153401103.
+The bill became effective on July 1, 2022.
+The Florida Department of Education (FDOE) has already begun rule development to align Rule 6A-20.045, Florida Administrative Code (F.A.C.), Open Door Grant Program, with the new provisions in SB 2524.
 Once in effect, institutions who currently receive Open Door funds may need to update their recruitment materials, as well as internal policies and processes, to reflect these changes.
-Also, institutions should expect a Request for Applications (RFA) to apply for funding.
-FDOE will notify institutions as soon as the RFA is available.
-The Florida Legislature appropriated \$15 million for school districts and \$20 million for FCS institutions to support this program in FY 2022-23.
+The Florida Legislature appropriated \$15 million for school districts to support this program in fiscal year (FY) 2022-23.